UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     has exposed a drive failure.
 We have spares and the affected ZFS pool is now recovering, which will take a day or so.
 I/O performance may be degraded during the recovery.

+  - 2023-06-21 16:30 - We had a filesystem issue caused by a failed disk in the metadata server at about 4:30pm.
+We brought it back up and it was recovering at around 8:20pm and will have been slower for a while overnight until recovery completed.
+Jobs will have failed in the period when it was down, so please do check on things that were running during this time to see whether they completed or not - our apologies for this.

+  - 2023-06-27 20:15 - We’ve had an unexpectedly high number of drive failures in Young’s filesystem, and this has created a significant risk of filesystem failure until we can replace the drives and restore resiliency.

+    To try to keep the filesystem running, we’ve had to shut down the login and compute nodes, terminating all running jobs and removing access to the cluster.
+This should massively reduce the load on the filesystem, and allow us to more rapidly bring the system back to a safe level of redundancy.

+    In future, we will also attempt to keep more spare drives on-site, which should help us avoid this kind of situation.

+    Apologies for the inconvenience: we’re going to be replacing drives and we will hopefully have an update with better news tomorrow.

+  - 2023-06-28 11:00 The situation with the disks in Young's filesystem is worse than we thought and we're currently doing some data recovery procedures so we can then evaluate what we should do next.

+    Data in home directories is backed up.
+We have likely lost some data from Scratch but are working to find out the implications of that, and what and how much could be affected.

+    How long Young will be down depends on what we discover in the next few days.
+We will need to do a full filesystem check once we have a recovered filesystem to check, and this can take some time.

+    The detail, for those who wish to know:

+    A Lustre filesystem consists of object store servers and metadata servers, and the metadata servers store information such as filenames, directories, access permissions, and file layout.

+    We had a failed drive in a metadata mirror on Wednesday last week.
+We have eight mirrors in that metadata target and each consists of two drives.
+We had a replacement drive arrive, but before we could fit it, the second drive in the same mirror indicated that it was beginning to fail.

+    We fitted the replacement drive yesterday, but the rebuild of the mirror overnight did not succeed and the failing disk's status degraded further.
+What we are going to do next is to retrieve as much off the failing disk as we can, move it onto a healthy disk, and then see what status the filesystem is in and what is in an inconsistent state.

+    As was mentioned, we had also ordered more spare drives to keep on site but this happened before those arrived.

+    We're sorry for this situation and are working to address it.
+We'll keep you updated as we know more.

 ### Michael

   - All systems are working well.